 Austin American-Statesman, December 8, 2013

-The Seton Healthcare Family’s announcement Tuesday to open the region’s first psychiatric emergency department raises a simple question: How has Austin gotten by for so long without one?
-The answer is equally simple: Not very well.
-A patient in an acute psychiatric crisis needs a medical assessment that often requires laboratory or imaging studies to […]
+The Seton Healthcare Family’s announcement Tuesday to open the region’s first psychiatric emergency department raises a simple question: How has Austin gotten by for so […]

 Proposal offers Texans better health care access